thomazbastiaanssen/anansi/README.md

 interactions that have been recorded in a pathway database.
 This package also provides a framework to assess differential association.

+While `anansi` is geared towards metabolite-function interactions in the context of host-microbe interactions, it is perfectly capable of handling any other pair of datasets where some features interact canonically.

 If you use this software, please cite our work.

 ``` r